Product Life Cycle and Project Life Cycle

 Mostly, projects are performed to create a product and once the product is created, the project comes to an end.

-Whether you manage a large construction project or a software development project, project management phases are the same.
+Whether you manage a large construction project or a software development project, you follow similar project management processes.
 The project life cycle consists of sequential and overlapping phases which are specified and documented for the project management needs of the organization.

 The Project Life Cycle typically includes five phases: